RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 4 solution guide.md

 - Some submissions did not list the hypothesis and conclusion separately, but instead just listed the implication.
 Or, the listed the hypothesis and conclusion joined with "and" ($p$ is a prime number and $p$ is odd).
 This is not correct because the work has to clearly show the difference between the hypothesis and conclusion.
 Joining the two with a connective creates a new, third statement.
 - Some submissions are still listing that the negation is another conditional statement, such "If $p$ is a prime number, then $p$ is not odd."
 This is incorrect.
 The negation of a conditional statement is a conjunction of the hypothesis and the negation of the conclusion.
 - Some submissions for the negation were ambiguous or ill-formed sentences.
-Example: *If $p$ is a prime number and $p$ is not odd.*" This is not a complete sentence and it is not clear what the statement means.
+Example: If $p$ is a prime number *and* $p$ is not odd."
+(Emphasis on "and") This is not a complete sentence and it is not clear what the statement means.
 The negation must be a complete sentence that is clearly a conjunction and not an implication.
--

 ## Learning Target 6

 >Given a predicate, I can state the free variable(s); determine whether quantified forms are true or false; and state its negation.